Advocate for Oklahoma's Hungry

 It takes more than food to fight hunger.
 Help us raise awareness about the reality of hunger in Oklahoma and advocate for legislation that addresses the many factors that contribute to food insecurity.
 Together, we can make a difference.

 Community Food Bank of Oklahoma and Regional Food Bank of Oklahoma monitor and inform the public about hunger related policy and legislative opportunities at the state and federal level.
-The Oklahoma food banks develop an Annual Federal and State Policy Agenda and present it to our federal and state legislators.
+The Oklahoma food banks develop an annual advocacy and policy priorities to present to our federal and state legislators.

 Feeding America Advocates